pwighton/ci-qms/QM-001--QualityManual.md

-__NewInstitue__ **SHALL** establish and maintain an Outsourced Activities procedure that minimally addresses applicable requirements in ISO-9001:2015 Section 8.4 and ICH E6(R2) Sections 5.2 and 5.23 and the following:
+__NewInstitue__ **SHALL** establish and maintain an Outsourced Activities procedure that minimally addresses applicable requirements in ISO-9001:2015 Section 8.4 and ICH E6(R2) Sections 5.2 and 5.23.

--   Creation and maintenance of a Qualified Vendor List (QVL)
--   Vendor qualification for Contract Research Organizations (CROs), laboratories, data management services, statistical services, and other outsourced service providers

-The conduct of *observational studies* may incorporate services provided by CROs, central laboratories, and other service providers as well as custom services developed by third parties to specifications prepared by __NewInstitue__.
+This procedure **SHALL** address selection, qualification, contracting, and oversight of external organizations that perform study-related activities.
+External organizations are qualified on a study-by-study basis, with controls proportionate to the potential impact on subject safety, data integrity, and study validity.

-Outsourced activities related to *observational studies* shall be performed and documented in accordance with the Outsourced Activities Procedure, SOP-006.
+Outsourced activities related to *observational studies* **SHALL** be performed and documented in accordance with the Outsourced Activities Procedure, SOP-006

 ### 7.7 Study Closeout and Archiving